Faster Algorithms for Sparse ILP and Hypergraph Multi-Packing/Multi-Cover Problems: Acknowledgement

 \section{Acknowledgement}

 Section \ref{main_result_sec} was prepared within the framework of the Basic Research Program at the National Research University Higher School of Economics (HSE).
-Subsection \ref{standard_ILP_subs} and Sections \ref{comb_prob_sec}, \ref{exp_ILP_complexity_sec} were prepared under financial support of Russian Science Foundation grant No 21-11-00194.
+Subsection \ref{standard_ILP_subs} and Section \ref{comb_prob_sec} were prepared under financial support of Russian Science Foundation grant No 21-11-00194.
+Additionally, the authors would thank the anonymous reviewers who offered important comments that significantly improved our work.